RomanPlaud/hierarchical_decision_rules/README.md

     - Your dataset will now be available in the interface for selection and evaluation.

 ## Using Your Own Model

-Several models are already implemented in `configs/models/tiered_imagenet`, these are only pretrained models on `ImageNet-1K` and which can be only used on `tiered_imagenet` (or its tiny version).
-### To use another Pytorch pretrained model on `ImageNet-1K`, you can follow these steps:
+You can use either a PyTorch pretrained model or your own custom model with this project.
+Follow the instructions below based on your use case.

+### Using a PyTorch Pretrained Model (ImageNet-1K)

 1. **Create a Model Configuration**
-        - Create a JSON config file, e.g., `configs/models/your_model.json`, with the following structure:
+    - Add a JSON config file, e.g., `configs/models/tieredimagenet/your_model.json`, with the following structure:
       ```json
       {
-            "model_name": "model_name",
+         "model_name": "your_model_name",
          "pretrained": true,
-            "idx_mapping": "data/hierarchies/tieredimagenet/tiredimagenet_corresponding_index.pkl"
+         "idx_mapping": "data/hierarchies/tieredimagenet/tieredimagenet_corresponding_index.pkl"
       }
       ```
-        - Add the model in the [registry](hierulz/models/registry.py) by following the format of the existing models.
+      - `model_name`: Name of the model (to be displayed in the interface).
+      - `pretrained`: Set to `true` for PyTorch pretrained models.
-        The `idx_mapping` is a path to a pickle file mapping the model's output indices to the dataset's leaf class indices which is the same for all Pytorch pretrained models on `ImageNet-1K`.
+      - `idx_mapping`: Path to a pickle file mapping model output indices to dataset leaf class indices (use the provided mapping for all ImageNet-1K models).

+2. **Register the Model**
+    - Add your model to the [model registry](hierulz/models/registry.py) following the format of existing entries.

-    2. **Add the Model to the Interface**
+3. **Access in the Interface**
-        - In the interface, the model will be available in the dropdown menu under the name you specified in the config file.
+    - The model will appear in the dropdown menu under the name specified in your config file.

-### To use your own model, you can follow these steps:
+> **Note:** Pretrained models are supported only for `tieredimagenet` (and its tiny version).

+---

+### Using Your Own Custom Model

 1. **Implement Your Model**
-    - Create a new file, e.g., `your_model.py`, in the `hierulz/models/` directory.
+    - Add your model implementation as a new file, e.g., `your_model.py`, in the `hierulz/models/` directory.

+2. **Create a Model Configuration**
-2. Create a config file, e.g., `configs/models/your_model.json`, with the following structure:
+    - Add a JSON config file, e.g., `configs/models/your_dataset/your_model.json`, with the following structure:
       ```json
       {
          "model_name": "your_model_name",
          "kwargs": {
-            "your_argument_to_init_your_model1": "value",
-            "your_argument_to_init_your_model2": "value"
+            "arg1": "value1",
+            "arg2": "value2"
          }
       }
       ```
+      - `model_name`: Name of the model (to be displayed in the interface).
+      - Specify any required initialization arguments in `kwargs`.
-    - Replace `"your_model_name"` with the class name of your model, and specify any required initialization arguments in `kwargs`.
+      - Replace `your_dataset` with the name of the dataset your model is trained on.

+3. **Implement the Model Loader**
-3. Write the function [load_finetuned_model](hierulz/models/load_finetuned_model.py) to load your model.
-This function should return a PyTorch model that takes an image tensor as input and outputs either:
+    - Update the function [load_finetuned_model](hierulz/models/load_finetuned_model.py) to load your model.
+    - The loader should return a PyTorch model that takes an image tensor as input and outputs either:
-    - a tensor of shape `(batch_size, num_nodes)` with probabilities for each node in the hierarchy, or
+      - a tensor of shape `(batch_size, num_nodes)` (probabilities for each node in the hierarchy), or
-    - a tensor of shape `(batch_size, num_leaf_classes)` with probabilities for each leaf class
+      - a tensor of shape `(batch_size, num_leaf_classes)` (probabilities for each leaf class).

+4. **Access in the Interface**
-    - The model should be compatible with the dataset you specified in the interface.
+    - Your custom model will now be available for selection and evaluation in the interface.

+This modular approach allows you to easily integrate and evaluate different models within the provided interface.

 ## Using Your Own Decoding Strategies